acoderu/BallChase/ros2_ball_chase_ws/docs/PidController.md

 3. Measure the oscillation period (Tu)
 4. Set the gains according to this table:

-[2] J. G. Ziegler and N. B. Nichols, "Optimum settings for automatic controllers," Transactions of the ASME, vol. 64, pp. 759-768, 1942.

 | Controller Type | Kp       | Ki         | Kd         |
 |-----------------|----------|------------|------------|